anaclaudialemos/anaclaudialemos/README.md

 **Solution:** Develop a online dashboard with selected properties, a map view with properties distribution, a table with attributes filters, and the expected profit for each property.

-**Conclusion:** Based on commercial criteria, 8,130 properties are recommended to be purchased by House Rocket resulting in a profit of US$ 702,08 MM, which represents 20.33% of the total investment.
+**Conclusion:** Based on commercial criteria, 8,130 properties are recommended to be purchased by House Rocket resulting in a profit of 702,080,905.28 USD, which represents 20.33% of the total investment.
 This result already considering repairs or renovations expenses.

 **Repository:** [King County Housing Market Insights](https://github.com/anaclaudialemos/housing_market_analysis)